 In 2008, Mr. Wasserman raised funds to underwrite art therapy services for two groups, one for women veterans and one for at-risk youth.
 The following year a third group, for women trauma survivors, was added, and Mr. Wasserman sponsored an art exhibit, Tears Dried Solid, featuring art created by the women veterans group.
 The programs were supervised by Deborah Farber.

 Working closely with SVA’s MPS Art Therapy Department the program model was refined, a more formal partnership with SVA was defined and, in July 2010, the Art Therapy Outreach Center received its official nonprofit designation.
 Since then, ATOC has brought uniquely effective, non-threatening therapeutic support at no cost to diverse populations including at-risk youth, survivors of sexual trauma, 9-11 and torture as well as veterans.

-In 2012, ATOC partnered with a dozen nonprofit organizations and recorded upwards of 2,200 client contacts.
-More than 3,300 client hours of free art therapy were provided through these collaborations.
-Half of ATOC’s programs are exclusively for youth and adolescents from low-income families while the fastest growing population ATOC serves is homeless veterans.
+In 2014, ATOC partnered with more than a dozen nonprofit organizations and served nearly 800 clients, a 63% increase over the prior year.
+Through 26 on-going groups, ATOC recorded upwards of 3,650 client contacts and almost 5,500 client hours of free art therapy were provided through these collaborations.
+Significantly, more than half of ATOC’s programs are exclusively for youth and adolescents from low-income families.